 Like orange juice and toothpaste, personal and business finances don’t mix well.
 One of the easiest ways to draw a clear line between your personal and business expenses is to open separate credit card accounts for each.
-Separate business and personal credit cards will not only reduce the potential for problems, they will make it make it simpler to manage your finances.
+Separate business and personal credit cards will not only reduce the potential for problems, but also make it make it simpler to manage your finances.
+Consider these benefits:

 Many credit card providers make it easy to create customized reports that track your business expenses by category.
 Many of these expenses are tax deductible.
 These separate, itemized statements will make things easier for your accountant when completing your tax returns.

 In short, it can be a pain to ask a cashier to separate business and personal transactions at the cash register.
-But looking down the road, you’ll see that maintaining separate credit card accounts will save you time and give you peace of mind.
-Not only will they result in a clean financial record, they’ll save you from countless headaches as your company grows.
+But looking down the road, you’ll see that maintaining separate credit card accounts will save you time and give you peace-of-mind.
+Not only will this result in a clean financial record, but it can save you from headaches as your company grows.